If you suffer from Chronic GI Symptoms you may have SIBO

 The test is performed at home with a take home kit .
 It takes 1-3 hours in the morning after a 12 hour fast the night before and a special diet the day before.
 At home kits may be obtained from numerous breath testing laboratories or Naturopath Physician.

 You can get your test recommended by you Doctor or Naturopath at :

 Red Cedar Health – Dr Speltzer (Sibo Doctor), Abbotsford

 The main goal to treat SIBO is to reduce the number of bacteria, repair the damaged gut, and prevent relapse.

 Strategies for this usually include antibiotics, herbal antibiotics, and dietary modification.
 The damaged small intestine lining heals on it’s own when the bacteria population is reduced, and is enhanced by diet and additional nutritional supplements.

 Some keys to preventing SIBO are having good food hygiene (eating when calm, chewing well, etc.), having adequate stomach acid, removing proton pump inhibitors and antacids (which reduce stomach acid and promote SIBO), and enhance the parasympathetic “rest and digest” nervous system.

 Schedule an appointment with your Naturopathic Physician to identify if overgrowth of normal bacteria in your gut is the cause of your gastrointestinal distress.

-The intention of the diet is to starve the bacteria and fead the person.
 Diet is very important to good and bad bacteria population.